 All businesses need to become digital businesses if they want to participate in the current digital economy.
 Forrester describes the importance of “digitally-based customer experiences rooted in operational excellence,” emphasizing that using digital technology as a basis for all customer experience can drive revenue and growth in most businesses, not just digital-only brands.

 Heather Zorn, Director of Alexa Engagement, summed up amazon’s approach to developing—and fixing—experiences: “start from your customers and work backward.
 Use data when you have it and judgment when you don’t . . . and recognize that you won’t always do the right thing, so you need to have a feedback loop to adapt and grow.”
 Designing and creating great digital customer experiences requires capturing customer feedback and acting on it in order to create those effortless and frictionless customer experiences.

 Take a peek at What Makes Great Digital Experiences? and download the free report, Digital Transformation: Age of the Digital Customer, to learn more about improving digital experiences.

 Consistency is key in designing world class CX.
 You want your digital efforts to complement your overall CX so that customers can seamlessly navigate their journey regardless of the channel.

-While CX includes DX, DX is a unique and increasingly important ecosystem, one that requires listening and acting on customer feedback.
+Since CX includes DX, having a solid digital experience strategy has become increasingly important, and requires listening and acting on customer feedback.
 Focusing efforts on improving DX will inevitably improve your overall CX.

 See how GetFeedback can help you exceed customers’ expectations—start your free trial today.